-Needing more computing capacity for its national security mission, NNSA funded the building of Magma, a theoretical 5.4 petaFLOPS supercomputer built on the latest Intel® Xeon® Server Systems S9200WK family using Intel Xeon Platinum 9242 processors and Intel OPA fabric.
+Needing more computing capacity for its national security mission, NNSA funded the building of Magma, a theoretical 5.4 petaFLOPS supercomputer built on the latest Intel® Xeon® Server Systems S9200WK family using Intel Xeon Platinum 9242 processors and Cornelis Networks fabric.
 Liquid cooling across the chassis includes direct cooling to the memory with a blind-mate, dry-break system that simplifies serviceability.
 Working with Penguin Computing, who designed Magma, CoolIT provided the unique and innovative cooling solution.

 - Intel Xeon Platinum Processor 9200 series

 - 772 nodes (760 compute nodes with 72,960 cores)

 - Built on Intel Server System S9200WK product family

 - Built by Penguin Computing with CoolIT advanced liquid cooling